BotDogs4645/BotdogsWiki/Starting-out.md

 5. Paste your online install link.
 6. Say yes to the pop-up or rebuild program.

-Our repo usually has these automatically installed, but for personal projects, this is required.
+Our repo usually has these ready, but for personal projects this will be required.
 ___
 #### Shuffleboard
 Shuffleboard is the primary way to get I/O from the robot.
 We can put different tabs onto Shuffleboard, which can correlate to other subsystems.
 We can also have a general tab for most things we'd need to see during the competition.
 Shuffleboard has some pretty easy and rather tricky setups, so refer to the Shuffleboard in Coding Conventions.